wili4m/entro.py/README.md

 3: AhYg(J"c6MqRlocxpNqY:UQv@B\J5V`AT2:UkvS3z&8wHa}wy[
 4: !Rpvu{9Fd7^7|EiZ7UEO%e)\}}@z'vq*/3awrm\E2)jE-~4OLo
 5: K1q:EeFEJ>},$xk;8Og/#s3<,5sEzc4|&1s%u3iqg^%*.R(\.'

+Would you like to specify the password format? [y/N]:
 ```

-You always have the chance to create a password according to your criteria:
+In this prompt, the user can create a password by specifying specific criteria:

 ```<<< Would you like to specify the password format? [y/N]:```

-The following prompt will be displayed, one item per time:
+The following options will be displayed one at time:

 ```
 <<< Amount of characters: